-1. Credits earned in other programs in the Graduate School of Science and Engineering or in subjects offered by other graduate schools may be added to the requirements Creatis earlied in other programs in the Graduate School of Science and Engineering or in subjects onered by other graduate sci for completion.
-[1/2] indicates the subject can be taken any year.
-Working adult students may take subjects by "Special Exception for Educational Methods".
+1. Credits earned in other programs in the Graduate School of Science and Engineering or in subjects offered by other graduate schools may be added to the requirements for completion.
+2. [1/2] indicates the subject can be taken any year.
+3. Working adult students may take subjects by "Special Exception for Educational Methods".
 Please inquire if this applies to you.